68th Street–Hunter College station: Exits

 Outside of the large turnstile bank that provides access to and from the station through the mezzanine, there is a token booth and a passageway on each side separated from the waiting area by a steel fence.
-Each passageway leads to a small staircase going up to either northern corner of 68th Street and Lexington Avenue.
+Each passageway leads to a small staircase going up to either northern corner of 68th Street and Lexington Avenue, as well as an elevator to the northeast corner.
 On the east side of the mezzanine is a short staircase going up to a landing, where a larger staircase goes up to the southeast corner of 68th Street and Lexington Avenue underneath Hunter College's East Building.
 The west side of the mezzanine has a direct entrance to the West Building of Hunter College and a double-wide marble staircase going up to the plaza on the southwest corner of 68th Street and Lexington Avenue.

-An additional entrance, connecting the street with the northbound platform, is located on the east side of Lexington Avenue between 68th and 69th Streets.
+An additional entrance for the northbound platform is located on the east side of Lexington Avenue between 68th and 69th Streets.
 It is flush with the retail facade of the Imperial House apartment building and leads down to an intermediate landing with a small turnstile bank.
+An additional entrance for the southbound platform is located on the southwestern corner of Lexington Avenue and 69th Street.

 The entrance at the southeast corner contains a sign with the word "Subway" in a unique typeface seen only on the Hunter campus.
 This sign, and other signs around the college campus that are set in the same typeface, was created by Barbara Stauffacher Solomon as part of Ulrich Franzen's 1984 expansion of the campus.